A survey of business activity nationwide

 are the warning signs of burnout?

-- That isolated feeling.
-The burnt-out owner has been "chief
+- The burnt-out owner has been shouldering the burdens

-that even routine acts of decision-making and action-taking seem
+and even routine acts of decision-making and action-taking seem like Sisyphean

-- Fuzzy perspective.
-Burnt-out owners are so close to their work
+- Burnt-out owners are so close to their work

 that they lose perspective.
 Prioritizing becomes a major daily